compsigh/deploy/events/deploy24.md

 - Organizers & ground team
 - Photo & video
 - Broadcast
-- A/V
 - Merch
-- Trophies
-- Full agenda with deadlines and activities
 - Look through DEPLOY/23 todos and see what we can add here
 - [Request mention in the Phoenix](https://docs.google.com/forms/d/e/1FAIpQLScWKWlOVSR_ml85Y0-NKSXUdYFdP2S9aRZj1sUvhh_3z-FO1A/viewform)